hingfirewatch/P3I-HING/docs/Lines of Effort.md

 *	Update Delays

 > [!WARNING]
-> Line 6 from the Lines of Effort (LOE), may not be implemented due to project scope and time crunch.
+> Line 6 may not be implemented due to project scope and time crunch.

 ## **Line 6**: Data for ML & Waypoints based on high/possible risk